ajax333221/isepic-chess/README.md

 This is a drag-and-drop chess board written in JavaScript, it uses jQuery for DOM manipulation.

+Currently, it can be used to analyze lengthy variations that are hard to calculate mentally or as a FEN reader, but in a near future its purposes will expand to cover more areas (e.g PGN reader).

-**Status:** the project is partially finished (see the [To Do list](https://github.com/ajax333221/Isepic-Chess#to-do)).
+**Status:** the project is ongoing (see the [To Do list](https://github.com/ajax333221/Isepic-Chess#to-do)).

 Features
 -------------

-- FEN validation
+- advanced FEN validation
-- supports drag-and-drop on pieces
+- drag-and-drop pieces
-- highlight of legal squares when a piece is selected
+- highlight of legal moves
+- underpromote pawns (e.g knight, bishop, etc)
-- (half/full) move clock support
+- PGN move list

 To Do
 -------------

 - rotate board
 - show captured pieces
-- read/store PGN
+- read custom PGN
-- one-click jump to move from the (upcoming) PGN move list
+- one-click jump to position from the PGN move list
+- support move variations
+- manually set up positions

 Copyright and License
 -------------